emfcamp/Website/templates/about/accessibility.md

 As with everywhere on site, [power will be available](/about/power).
 However, we're unable to guarantee the 24/7 availability of power for medical devices such as CPAP machines.

+## Text description of the map

+A text description of the site map as it appears in the information booklets is available on the [Map page](/about/map#text-description-of-the-map).

 ## Accessible toilets/showers

 Our two main toilet/shower locations will have fully accessible toilet/shower cabins which can be accessed with a [RADAR key](https://www.disabilityrightsuk.org/radar-keys).
 Please talk to the Info and Help team during the event if you require a key.